#WellnessWednesday

 Did you know that suicide is the second leading cause of death for 10-34 year olds?3 One’s struggle should not be underestimated because of their age!
 “Typically, there are two factors that come together to propel a kid down this path: 1) a risk factor such as mental illness, depression or substance abuse that acts as the fuel, and 2) a precipitating event that ignites it such as a sudden loss, traumatic event, or victimization”.

 Studies show that for every death by suicide of a young person, 200 youth attempt.
-A suicidal youth may just want the pain to end and feels that others would be better off without them.
-But, suicide is not the answer — ever.
-In fact, the National Alliance on Mental Illness reported that “suicidal thoughts are a symptom, just like any other — they can be treated, and they can improve over time.”
+A suicidal youth may just want the pain to end and feel that others would be better off without them.
+But suicide is not the answer — ever.
+The National Alliance on Mental Illness reported that “suicidal thoughts are a symptom, just like any other — they can be treated, and they can improve over time.”

 TOGETHER FOR MENTAL HEALTH

-AB2246 is a California Assembly Bill that requires suicide prevention and intervention for students K-12th, training for teachers, and information for caregivers in all public schools.
+AB2246 is a California Assembly Bill that requires suicide prevention and intervention for students K-12, training for teachers, and information for caregivers in all public schools.

-We want all school community members to be aware of the warning signs to take swift action!
+We want all school community members to be aware of the warning signs so they can take swift action!

 SUICIDE WARNING SIGNS